cenwu/pqrBayes/README.md

     examined extensively in the frequentist framework, the corresponding Bayesian variable selection methods have rarely been developed.
-In this package, we have implemented the Gibbs samplers of the penalized Bayesian quantile varying coefficient model with the spike-and-slab priors.
+In this package, we have implemented the Gibbs samplers of the penalized Bayesian quantile varying coefficient model with the spike-and-slab priors [Zhou et al.(2023)]<doi.org/10.1016/j.csda.2023.107808>.
     The Markov Chain Monte Carlo (MCMC) algorithms of the proposed and alternative models can be efficiently performed by using the package.